Delete an Azure Active Directory tenant

 Delete an Azure AD tenant

-Sign in to the Azure AD admin center with an account that is the Global Admininstrator for the tenant.
+Sign in to the Azure AD admin center with an account that is the Global Administrator for the tenant.

 Select Azure Active Directory.

-Switch to the tenant you want to delete.
+Switch to the organization you want to delete.

 Select Delete directory.